 One of the lesser known parts of the body that light therapy studies have examined is the muscles.
 Human muscle tissue has highly specialised systems for energy production, needing to be able to provide energy for both long periods of low consumption and short periods of intense consumption.
 Research in this area has accelerated dramatically in the last couple of years, with dozens of new high quality studies every month.

-Light improves muscle function, but how?
+Light might interact with muscle function, but how?

 To understand how light might affect muscle tissue, we need to first understand how muscle tissue actually functions.